DFrolova/ml-sk-project/README.md

 - to conduct the experiments exactly as described in the publication (25%)
 - for providing explanations on why N-BEATS works and when it does not (10%)

-1)  Concerning the first task, one can find scripts for loading time series from FRED (https://fred.stlouisfed.org/) in the corresponding folder. id_loader_final.ipynb is used to get id of time series from the site, series_loader_final.ipynb is used to load time series from FRED by their id.
-The main difference with existing APIs (e.g. could be found here https://fred.stlouisfed.org/docs/api/fred/) for loading time series from FRED is that we use Selenium for requesting id and time series, without Selenium it is not possible to download large amount of time series (~290k).
+1)  Concerning the first task, one can find scripts for loading time series from FRED (https://fred.stlouisfed.org/) in the corresponding folder.
+**id_loader_final.ipynb** is used to get id of time series from the site **series_loader_final.ipynb** is used to load time series from FRED by their id The main difference with existing APIs (e.g. could be found here https://fred.stlouisfed.org/docs/api/fred/) for loading time series from FRED is that we use Selenium for requesting id and time series, without Selenium it is not possible to download large amount of time series (~290k).
 Scripts are written with instructions.
 In order to collect other datasets one do not need to use any scripts.
 All collected datasets one can find here https://drive.google.com/drive/folders/1U8He5OXbLHBjDzm8AX8dDme_2ygnXhmy .

-2)  Conceringn running baselines, one can ask mr. Max Balrog.
+2)  Concerning running baselines, one could find script written in R **Baselines.r**.
+...
+Maxim's description
+...

-3)  Concerning the other tasks, one can find N-BEATS training and predicting in the corresponding folder.
+3)  Concerning the other tasks, one can find N-BEATS training and predicting scripts in the corresponding folder.

-3.1)  Notebook train_nbeats_1.ipynb is for training ensembles of N-BEATS.
+3.1)  Notebook **train_nbeats_1.ipynb** is for training ensembles of N-BEATS.
 There are different data frequences (data_types) for both training datasets (M4 and FRED).
 Parameters to set:
 - data_type: ('yearly', 'quarterly', 'monthly', 'weekly', 'daily', 'hourly') for M4, ('yearly', 'quarterly', 'monthly') for fred - requency to train on
 - dataset: 'm4' or 'fred' - dataset to train on

 Notebook saves trained models to a FOLDER (may be changed) into a file CHECKPOINT_NAME.

-3.2)  In order to predict time series one need to use ML_project_final.ipynb.
+3.2)  In order to predict time series one need to use **ML_project_final.ipynb**.
 There are parameters to change in the main block of notebook:
 data_type: frequency of data which is needed to predict.
 May be yearly, quarterly, monthly, daily, weekly, hourly, other depending on the dataset
 - train_dataset: 'm4' or 'fred' - dataset on which models were trained